 Children can move back and forth between character games and settings.
 The objects in all the games are randomized so children never play the same exact game twice.
 Here is how you operate each game:

+Leo loves letters, so he spells whenever he can!
+He will help children match letters, so they become familiar with not only the shape of letters, but also the connection between letters and the sounds they make.
 If the child chooses to start a language adventure with Leo, their first screen will prompt the child to choose a setting.
 Once a setting is selected, the child hears directions on what to do.
 For his game, the child must match free-standing letters to the beginning letter of object names.
 Each time a letter is clicked, the child hears the name.
 Each time an object is clicked, the child hears the name.
-The letters and objects are again randomized and there are distracters added for a challenge.
+The letters and objects are again randomized, and there are distractors added for a challenge.